Hendrix-CS/csci320/projects/webget.md

 ```

 **Note**: There is a blank line after the `Connection: Close` line.
 Without this blank line,
 the message is incomplete, and you will not receive a response.
+The `http`
+protocol requires that each line end with both a carriage return and a linefeed.
+Each line in your message, then, should end with `\r\n`, and the last four characters
+in your message as a whole should be `\r\n\r\n`.

 ## Alternate Port Numbers